paulm29/memetics/README.md

 Memetics is the shitposter's best friends.
 It helps you organise memes for posting to social media.
 Only Twitter is supported at this time.

-Memetics is a Angular web application with a Spring backend
+Memetics is an Angular web application with a Spring backend

 # Setup